2020 First-generation Student Success Conference

 The Center for First-generation Student Success launched in June 2017, with the mission of being the premier source of evidence-based practices, professional development, and knowledge creation for the higher education community to advance the success of first-generation students.
 In continuing this mission, the Center launched First-gen Forward, the nation's first recognition program acknowledging higher education institutions for their commitment to first-generation student success.

 There are currently 268 desginated First-gen Forward Institutions across the 2019-20, 2020-21, 2021-22, and 2022-23 cohorts.
 Collectively, they represent a community of professionals prepared to share evidence-based practices and resources, troubleshoot challenges, generate knowledge, and continue to advance the success of first-generation students across the United States.

 Designate a minimum of two currently employed faculty and/or staff to serve as the institutional representatives to the program (additional faculty/staff are welcome to participate in programming);

 Commit to fulfilling the requirements outlined in the requirements of participation section below.

-If you and your institution are located outside of the United States but you interested in learning more about the First Forward recognition program, please email the Center.
+If you and your institution are located outside of the United States but you interested in learning more about the First-gen Forward recognition program, please email the Center.

-Selected institutions will enter the program with the First Forward Institution designation and are invited to actively participate for two cycles (2019-2020 and 2020-2021, currently).
-After two successful cycles, First Forward Institutions will be eligible to apply for First Forward Advisory Institution status.
-This designation signals a continued commitment to first-generation student success and allows participants to become cohort leaders and offer leadership support to new First Forward Institutions.
+Selected institutions will enter the program with the First-gen Forward Institution or Advisory Institution.
+After two successful cycles, First-gen Forward Institutions will be eligible to apply for First-gen Forward Advisory Institution status.
+This designation signals a continued commitment to first-generation student success and allows participants to become Regional Community leaders and offer leadership support to new First-gen Forward Institutions.
 This designation also comes with additional recognition for the selected campus.

-An institution is also welcome to remain a First Forward Institution beyond two years, without applying for Advisory Institution status, to continue professional development with fewer requirements.
+An institution is also welcome to remain a First-gen Forward Institution beyond two years, without applying for Advisory Institution status, to continue professional development with fewer requirements.